marijnh/Eloquent-JavaScript/15_event.md

 {{index "beforeunload event", "page reload", "preventDefault method"}}

-When a page is closed or navigated away from (for example by following a link), a `"beforeunload"` event fires.
+When a page is closed or navigated away from (for example, by following a link), a `"beforeunload"` event fires.
 The main use of this event is to prevent the user from accidentally losing work by closing a document.
 Preventing the page from unloading is not, as you might expect, done with the `preventDefault` method.
 Instead, it is done by returning a non-null value from the handler.
-When you do that, the browser will show the user a dialog asking if are sure they want to leave the page.
-This mechanism ensures that a user is always able to leave, even on malicious pages that would prefer to keep them there forever and force them to look at dodgy weight loss ads.
+When you do that, the browser will show the user a dialog asking if they are sure they want to leave the page.
+This mechanism ensures that a user is always able to leave, even on malicious pages that would prefer to keep them there forever and force them to look at dodgy weight-loss ads.

 {{id timeline}}